nathanzahra/gif-animation/README.md

 ## DOWNLOAD

-[gifAnimation.zip][3] (compatible with Processing 1.x and 2.x)
+[gifAnimation.zip][3] (compatible only with Processing 3.x)

 ##  INSTALLATION:
-### Processing 1.x
+### Processing 3.x
 Download and unzip the gifAnimation.zip and copy the gifAnimation-folder into your processing libraries folder.
-### Processing 2.x
-Same as Processing 1.x **OR** use the built-in library-browser in the IDE
-### Processing 3.x
-Same as Processing 1.x

 ## USAGE: